How has your experience been at this coveted Pharma Manufacturing & Automation Convention?

 A takeaway that you would like to share?

 The expectations are huge and we just want to make sure that we had a great conference here.
-It has provided a global leader in a Honeywell, a different perspective about the dynamics of this market.
+It has provided a global leader such as Honeywell, a different perspective about the dynamics of this market.
 The projects this country is working on are huge and coming up in no time.
 I and my team look forward to participating in India significantly.